igorw/weblog/_posts/2013-09-24-dependency-responsibility.md

 ## Conclusion

-* You are responsible for all the code you run in production
+* You are responsible for all the code you run in production.
-* Keep stability, security and performance in mind
+* Keep stability, security and performance in mind.
-* Think twice before you trust a package blindly
+* Think twice before you trust a package blindly.